ThursdayChurch/styleguide.thursdaychurch.org/request-guide.md

 Too often, our words are like our thoughts — innumerable and disorganized.
 Almost any bit of writing could use some cutting.
 Less is more, etc.

-So, the Clarity will highlight where your writing is too dense or complicated.
+The Clarity App will highlight where your writing is too dense or complicated.
 Try removing needless words or splitting the sentence into two.
 Your readers will thank you.

 ### Pre-Submission Checklist